hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 #### Design Summary

-This design is the recommended architecture for production environments, as it is the most flexible and resilient design.
-It allows Consul servers to be disparate from the Vault servers, such that software upgrades can be performed easier, as well as the fact that server sizing/flexibility can be more easily accommodated.
+This design is the recommended architecture for production environments, as it provides flexibility and resilience.
+Consul servers are separate from the Vault servers so that software upgrades are easier to perform.
+Additionally, separate Consul and Vault servers allows for separate sizing for each.
 Vault to Consul backend connectivity is over HTTP and should be secured with TLS as well as a Consul token to provide encryption of all traffic.

 #### Failure Tolerance